rooddood/flickpick/src/REPORT.md

-# StreamWise Project Report
+# FlickPick Project Report

 ### Project Vision & Core Technology
-For this project, I set out to build StreamWise, an intelligent, conversational web application for discovering movie and TV show recommendations.
+For this project, I set out to build FlickPick, an intelligent, conversational web application for discovering movie and TV show recommendations.
 The initial goal was to accept a user's "vibe" (e.g., "dark comedy with a twist") and return a personalized list.
 However, the project evolved into a more dynamic discovery tool.
 The core of the application is powered by Google's Gemini model, integrated using the **Genkit** framework, allowing for a rich, interactive dialogue with the user.

 ### Core Features
 *   **Conversational Interface:** A clean, intuitive chat UI (`ChatInterface.tsx`) where users can input their preferences.